cofacts/rumors-fb-bot/README.md

 ### Configurations

-You will still have to set the following config vars manually:
+You have to set the following config vars manually:

 ```
 $ heroku config:set API_URL=https://cofacts-api.g0v.tw/graphql (or your api server)